 Because most cases of hypothyroidism in adults are permanent and often progressive, many patients need to take thyroid medication throughout their lives.
 I'm more than 15 years into my treatment and I feel great.

-"Patients with hypothyroidism should continue with daily medication and periodic visits with the physician for blood level checks," says Dr. Leonard.
+"Patients with hypothyroidism should continue with daily medication and periodic visits with their doctor for blood level checks," says Dr. Murthy.
 "Once the proper dose is reached, lab checks should be done at least yearly, but more often whenever symptoms dictate re-evaluation."